 Parent Signature Date

 This form aids in assessing the child’s need for adult assistance in the child care facility.
 The information provided will establish a framework for meeting the child’s individual needs in a child care environment.
-Your information about assistance will help to determine if additional funding can be provided.
+Your information about assistance will help to determine if additional funding may be provided.

 SECTION II: Child’s Needs–to be completed by parent/guardian